Afro–Kittitians and Nevisians: Emancipation to 1900

 After emancipation, differences began to develop between life on St. Kitts and on Nevis.

 Planters on Nevis, which is smaller and has less fertile land, had trouble offering competitive wages to their workers.

 To combat this, they allowed labourers to share in the profits of the sugarcane they grew.

 While white planters continued to own land, on Nevis black field labourers had greater ties to it.

 They thus had greater control over what could be planted.

-Subsequently, black peasant farmers on Nevis were able to grow more sustenance crops than their counterparts on Nevis.
+Subsequently, black peasant farmers on Nevis were able to grow more sustenance crops than their counterparts on St. Kitts.

 While not legally barred from owning land, most blacks were practically barred from owning land through suppressive economic practices.

 Their survival thus continued to rely a great deal on the whims of the white land owning class.

 If blacks did manage to earn extra income, they would not find any banks on either of the two islands.

 Workers would either hide coins in their homes or purchase livestock as an investment.

 In the last two decades of the 19th century, sugar prices fell after German beet sugar hit English markets.

 The ensuing depression hit Afro–Kittitians and Nevisians especially hard.